 County Golf Partnerships (CGP) are an effective and structured way to support the development of golf within a county.

 A CGP involves the Men's County Union, Ladies' County Association and County PGA working together to combine knowledge, best practices and resources.
-From 1st April 2012 to 31th September 2012 70,442 people benefited from some form of golfing activity through CGPs, of which 36,642 were aged 16 years plus.
+From 1st April 2014 to 30th September 2014 62,504 people benefited from some form of golfing activity through CGPs, of which 13,723 were regular once a week golfers.